 4) Use an athletic mouth guard.

 IMPORTANT: The directions I’ve given are obviously not very detailed.
 Before fitting your mouth guard, please read an article such as this one for more details.
+[Sorry(!), but this web page has disappeared since the original publication of this article]

 5) Cushion the lower teeth using a denture pad.